 The lease term is generally the minimum noncancelable period of each lease.
-The Company does not include option periods in determining the right-of-use asset and right-of-use liability unless it is reasonably certain that the Company will exercise the option at inception or when a triggering event occurs.
-As of March 31, 2019, the Company did not include any options to renew in the lease terms of its current lease portfolio.
+The Company does not include option periods in determining the right-of-use asset and operating lease liability at inception unless it is reasonably certain that the Company will exercise the option at inception or when a triggering event occurs.
+As of September 30, 2019, no renewal options were included in the determination of lease terms.